Dylanbbenson/Coffee_Data_Analysis/README.md

 10. Pay to growers is projected to increase by 76% in the next 20 years.
 11. The price of coffee is projected to increase by 26%.

-I enjoyed this project as it seemed like a relavent data set to test on considering my love for coffee. admittedly, this project is far from perfect.
+I enjoyed this project as it seemed like a cool data set to test on considering my love for coffee. admittedly, this project is far from perfect.
 The analysis is limited and the code can be sloppy at times, but it's my first project and I'm proud of it.

 Special thanks to Rub Mulla's channel on YouTube, who's videos have helped me out a lot in learning how to conduct this project.